-We made it everyone!
-2019 is in the books at that means a time of movie reflection.
+We made it, everyone!
+2019 is in the books, and that means time to reflect.
 What made this year more interesting for me is that this was the first year that I focused on seeing as many movies as I could.
-I kind of fell off at the end of this year (moving takes up a lot of time folks) but I made sure to make time for ones that really caught my eye.
-Anywhoooo, this year was pretty damn fantastic in terms of top notch movies that I left impressed with.
-In fact several will be in the running for my favorites of the decade.
+I kind of fell off at the end of this year (moving takes up a lot of time, folks), but I made sure to make time for the ones that really caught my eye.
+Anywhoooo, this year was pretty damn fantastic in terms of top-notch movies that I left impressed with.
+In fact, several will be in the running for my favorites of the decade.
 But let’s get to this year first.
 BEHOLD!

 Parasite

-If you follow film circles you have at least heard someone say that you should go see Parasite.
-Yeah you should listen to them, and to me.
-Parasite is the best movie the year and one of the best movies I have seen in a long time.
-It’s blending of genres and switch from dark comedy to a disturbing drama is top notch.
-The writing is masterclass, and it’s an experience that by the end will leave you with a lot of feelings to unpack.
+If you follow film circles, you have at least heard someone say that you should go see Parasite.
+Yeah, you should listen to them, and to me.
+Parasite is the best movie of the year and one of the best movies I have seen in a long time.
+Its blending of genres and switch from dark comedy to a disturbing drama is top-notch.
+The writing is a masterclass, and it’s an experience that, by the end, will leave you with a lot of feelings to unpack.
 This isn’t a movie you see every day or even every decade.
 Go watch this as soon as you can.

 Knives Out

-Knives Out is a modern murder mystery whoduunit that packs a great cast, excellent humor, and beautiful cinematography to make one of the most entertaining movies of the year.
-Even after you have watched it the first time, know the twists and turns, it’s the performances that will keep you coming back over and over.
+Knives Out is a modern murder mystery whodunit that packs a great cast, excellent humor, and beautiful cinematography to make it one of the most entertaining movies of the year.
+Even after you have watched it the first time, know the twists and turns.
+It’s the performances that will keep you coming back over and over.

 1917